 The honourable Minister for Internal Affairs and Agriculture, Honourable Katepu Laoi, stressed the importance for mothers to attend to their children because home is where the child should build his or her capacity before entering school.
-He said that informal education such as handicrafts making, arts and crafts, locally made artefacts all comes under informal education and hands on training.
-The Minister also expressed the need for gender sensitized programme for ministers and senior government officials, and all ministries to their improve understanding of women's situations.
+He said that informal education such as handicrafts making, arts and crafts, locally made artefacts all comes under education and informal hands on training.
+The Minister also expressed the need for gender sensitized programme for ministers and senior government officials, and all ministries to improve their understanding of women's situations.